pwegrzyn/pwegrzyn.github.io/content/posts/differential-geometry-is-everywhere.md

 type:
 - post
 - posts
-title: Differential Geometry Is Everywhere, or How I Learned To Stop Worrying and Love the Manifold
+title: Differential Geometry is Everywhere!
+Or How I Learned To Stop Worrying and Love the Manifold
 weight: 1
 categories:
 - math